anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent is expected to already possess an LDevID(RegAgt) to authenticate towards the domain registrar.
 The registrar-agent will use this LDevID(RegAgt) when establishing the TLS session with the domain registrar in the context of for TLS client-side authentication.
-The LDevID(RegAgt) certificate MUST include a SubjectKeyIdentifier (SKID), which is used as reference in the context of an agent-signed-data object.
+The LDevID(RegAgt) certificate MUST include a SubjectKeyIdentifier (SKID), which is used as reference in the context of an agent-signed-data object as defined in {{exchanges_uc2_1}}.
 Note that this is an additional requirement for issuing the certificate, as {{IEEE-802.1AR}} only requires the SKID to be included for intermediate CA certificates.
-In the specific application of BRSKI-PRM, it is used in favor of a certificate fingerprint to avoid additional computations.
+In BRSKI-PRM, the SKID is used in favor of a certificate fingerprint to avoid additional computations.

 Using an LDevID for TLS client-side authentication is a deviation from {{RFC8995}}, in which the pledge's IDevID credential is used to perform TLS client authentication.
 The use of the LDevID(RegAgt) allows the domain registrar to distinguish, if bootstrapping is initiated from a pledge or from a registrar-agent and adopt the internal handling accordingly.